wp-plugins/user-language-switch/readme.txt

 * Fix of bugs in localization of the plugin.
 * Fix of typos in comments in code of the plugin.
 * Thanks to Jaillet, Christophe for feedback provided.
+= 1.4.2 =
+* Fix of incompatiblity with other plugins that use locate functions in the init hook.